Effects Of Alcohol on the Endocrine System

 Insulin, an important hormone that regulates blood sugar, can be severely affected by prolonged alcohol consumption.
-After heavy alcohol consumption, blood sugar often spikes, dramatically.
+After heavy alcohol consumption, blood sugar often spikes dramatically.
 Insulin comes to the rescue by transporting this sugar (blood glucose) into the cells to be used as energy.
-When blood sugar spikes in a robust, dramatic motion, insulin will quickly bring it down in a similar fashion, typically resulting in low blood sugar.
-This can be particularly dangerous for type 2 diabetics, many of whom are already at odds with maintaining normal blood sugar levels.
+When blood sugar spikes in a robust, dramatic motion, insulin will quickly bring it down similarly, typically resulting in low blood sugar.
+This can be particularly dangerous for type 2 diabetics, who are already at odds with maintaining normal blood sugar levels.

-Alcohol and diabetes type 2 are closely linked.
-Chronic heavy consumption of alcohol deteriorates glucose tolerance and insulin resistance, and this may well be one of the mechanisms involved in the malignant effect of alcohol with regard to the development of diabetes.
+Alcohol and type 2 diabetes are closely linked.
+Chronic heavy consumption of alcohol deteriorates glucose tolerance and insulin resistance, which may well be one of the mechanisms involved in the malignant effect of alcohol about the development of diabetes.

-Alcohol also has the potential of impeding the body’s ability to regulate and absorb calcium, creating a strong risk factor for the development of osteoporosis.
+Alcohol also can impede the body’s ability to regulate and absorb calcium, creating a strong risk factor for the development of osteoporosis.
 Long-term health concerns such as liver damage, ulcers, and sexual dysfunction typically result from chronic or acute consumption.

 The thyroid is an endocrine gland.
-Its location is in the inferior, anterior neck, and it is responsible for the formation and secretion of the thyroid hormones as well as iodine homeostasis within the human body.
+Its location is in the inferior, anterior neck, responsible for the formation and secretion of thyroid hormones and iodine homeostasis within the human body.
 Does alcohol affect thyroid levels?
 Yes.
-It has been reported to cause direct suppression of thyroid function by cellular toxicity, and indirect suppression by blunting thyrotropin-releasing hormone response.
+It has been reported to cause direct suppression of thyroid function by cellular toxicity and indirect suppression by blunting thyrotropin-releasing hormone response.
 It causes a decrease in peripheral thyroid hormones during chronic use and alcohol withdrawal.
-Alcohol use may also confer some protective effects against thyroid nodularity, goiter, and thyroid cancer.
+Alcohol use may also confer protective effects against thyroid nodularity, goiter, and thyroid cancer.